Creating a Video-Wall with Yodeck

 2. Encoder Version: 7.1.2.0.11.20161031 – This is the firmware of the encoder chip in the device

-6. Browse the directory with the ZIP file’s extracted contents and go into the subdirectory called “TX” (Sender).
+6. Browse the directory with the ZIP file’s extracted contents and enter the subdirectory “TX” (Sender).

 7. Select the “IPTV_TX_PKG_v4_0_0_0_20160427.PKG”.